imZEH/Lucy-s-Bakeshop/README.md

 <h3>Contributor</h3>
-Neil Ragadio
+Neil Ragadio </br>
-Altonie Yamit
+Altonie Yamit </br>

-Questions and comments email me at pi.neilr23@gmail.com.
+Questions and comments feel free to create an issue to this repository.